d12frosted/elpa-mirror/gnu/consult-readme.txt

   details about the ACTION argument.

   By default, `consult-buffer' previews buffers, bookmarks and files.
-Loading recent files, bookmarks or views can result in expensive operations.
+Loading recent files or bookmarks can result in expensive operations.
 However it is possible to configure a manual preview as follows.

   ┌────
   │ (consult-customize